Is Milk Good For Dogs?

 Coconut milk in controlled amounts should be OK for a dog to drink, but as with cow’s milk, an excessive amount may cause things like diarrhea.
 Make sure to read the ingredient label to check for additives in your coconut milk that may be toxic to dogs, like xylitol (artificial sweetener).

-Coconut is actually touted to have multiple benefits for a dog too; you can read our blog on the benefits of coconut oil for dogs here.
+Coconut is actually touted to have multiple benefits for a dog, too!

 Can Dogs Have Soy Milk?

 Soy milk, in even moderate quantities, is not thought to be toxic to dogs and relatively easy for a dog’s body to digest.
 So, yes, dogs can have soy milk.